dsolstad/dbyll/_posts/2020-02-02-Tutorial-Hardcoded-Writing-Hardcoded-Windows-Shellcodes-32bit.md

 Docs: https://docs.microsoft.com/en-us/windows/console/setstdhandle

-We will use this function to set STD_INPUT, STD_OUTPUT and STD_ERROR to the accepted socket connection.
+We will call this function three times to set STD_INPUT, STD_OUTPUT and STD_ERROR to the accepted socket connection.

 ```assembly
 mov edx, 0x7c81d363  ; Address to SetStdHandle()